Maritime Worker Sues Shipping Company after Sustaining Injuries to His Neck and BackSeptember 28th, 2016

 Or any unusual lumps on the head or along the spine.

-If you suffered a spinal injury in Louisiana, a New Orleans spinal cord injury attorney from the Bowling Law Firm will help you decide whether to make a claim against the at-fault person or organization.
+If you suffered a spinal injury in Louisiana, a New Orleans spinal cord injury attorney from the The Bowling Christiansen Law Firm will help you decide whether to make a claim against the at-fault person or organization.
 David A. Bowling is a medical malpractice lawyer with more than 30 years of trial experience.

 Please enter your name.